 Internal Dimensions: 8.2″ × 13.25 × 10.87″

 The Yeti Roadie does so much right, but it is taller than it is long.
-So perfect for storing wine bottles which need to stand upright, but its 13.25″ length is less ideal for for storing trout.
+So perfect for storing wine bottles that need to stand upright, but its 13.25″ length is less ideal for for storing trout.
 The blocky tall design is simply less efficient for trout storage.
 It does make for a comfy seating height.

 I do like the fabric handle.
 Which is a good compromise between ease of carrying and being space efficient.
 The roadie is tall and slim which makes it somewhat less cumbersome to carry.